Yolo Vision Shenzhen

 from ultralytics.utils.loss import FocalLoss

-# Initialize Focal Loss with a gamma of 1.5
+# Initialize Focal Loss with a standard gamma value

 criterion = FocalLoss(gamma=1.5)

-# Example: Prediction logits (before activation) and Ground Truth labels (0 or 1)
+# Example: Predictions (logits) and binary Ground Truth labels

-• Focal Loss vs. IoU Loss: While Focal Loss addresses classification (what is the object?), functions like Intersection over Union (IoU) and its variants (GIoU, CIoU) address localization (where is the object?).
-Modern detectors like YOLO11 typically use a composite loss function, combining Focal Loss for class prediction and IoU loss for bounding box regression.
+• Focal Loss vs. IoU Loss: While Focal Loss is designed for classification (determining what an object is), Intersection over Union (IoU) is used for localization (determining where an object is).
+Modern detectors like YOLO11 and YOLO26 utilize a composite loss function that combines Focal Loss (or its variants like Varifocal Loss) for class probabilities and IoU-based loss for bounding box regression.

 Join the Ultralytics community